UniversalDependencies/UD_Swedish-Talbanken/README.txt

 manually validated.
 As a result, the annotation of complex names now conforms to the universal guidelines.

+From v1.2 to v1.3, we fixed the following annotation bugs:
+- Copula verbs are now tagged VERB, not AUX

 --- Machine readable metadaa ---

 Documentation status: complete